 Eating disorders affect millions of people around the world.
 They’re most common in cultures that focus on weight and body image and can affect people of all genders, races, ages, and ethnic backgrounds.
-People who have a negative body image and those who diet are at risk of developing an eating disorders such as anorexia nervosa, bulimia, binge eating disorder, or a category called other specified feeding or eating disorder (OSFED).
+People who have a negative body image and those who diet are at risk of developing an eating disorder such as anorexia nervosa, bulimia, binge eating disorder, or a category called other specified feeding or eating disorder (OSFED).
 Eating disorders have serious health consequences and require treatment.
-Recovery is likely with the help of specially trained health care providers and a supportive family.
+Recovery is likely with early intervention, the help of specially trained health care providers, and a support network.

 What are eating disorders?

 Eating disorders are complicated psychological conditions that affect a person’s physical and emotional health.
 They involve intense emotions and behaviors about food.
 Eating disorders are very dangerous illnesses and can lead to permanent physical and psychological consequences if left untreated.

 The five classifications of feeding and eating disorders are anorexia nervosa, bulimia nervosa, binge eating disorder, other specified feeding or eating disorder (OSFED) and avoidant restrictive food intake disorder (ARFID).

 - AnorexiaNervosa (pronounced: an-or -rex-e-ah) involves food restriction (limiting or not having certain foods or food groups).
 People with anorexia drastically limit their food intake and have an intense fear of gaining weight, even though their weight might be too low.

 - BulimiaNervosa (pronounced: bull-e-me-ah) involves cycles of binge eating followed by a purging behavior.
 People with bulimia will eat an unusually large amount of food in a short period of time and then exercise excessively or purge by self-inducing vomiting, using laxatives, enemas, or diuretics in an attempt to avoid gaining weight.